-- a) Park management must assess existing sites and if necessary initiate a monitoring programme to ensure they comply with national legislation, policy and standards. - b) Disposal sites/temporary storage sites that are found to be inadequate, especially where water is being polluted, or at risk, must receive urgent attention to resolve any problems, if necessary closing the existing sites and relocating them. - c) Park management must develop an appropriate waste management procedure and enforce compliance by all staff, tourism providers and other agencies.
+- a) Park management must assess existing sites and close them off in year one. - b) Park management must develop an appropriate waste management procedure and enforce compliance by all staff, tourism providers and other agencies.

 Strategies and Principles for liquid waste